reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 </Sandpack>

-Props let you encapsulate logic like this inside the `Avatar` component (and change it later if needed) so that everyone can use the `<Avatar>` component without thinking about how the images are requested and resized.
+Props let you encapsulate logic like this inside the `Avatar` Component (and change it later if needed) so that everyone can use the `<Avatar>` Component without thinking about how the images are requested and resized.

 </Solution>

 #### Passing JSX in a `children` prop {/*passing-jsx-in-a-children-prop*/}

-Extract a `Card` component from the markup below, and use the `children` prop to pass different JSX to it:
+Extract a `Card` Component from the markup below, and use the `children` prop to pass different JSX to it:

 <Sandpack>